 Network Operator A provides 5G services for a famous tourist spot.

-The management department of the tourist spot has subscribed the sensing service provided by 5G network Operator A. And the base stations in the tourist area can be used to sense the traffic flow and the crowd density (for both including the vehicles and passengers) constantly.
+The management department of the tourist spot has subscribed the sensing service provided by 5G network Operator A, and the base stations in the tourist area can be used to sense the traffic flow and the crowd density (for both including the vehicles and passengers) constantly.

 Jim is the worker of the tourist spot and responsible for traffic management.